 Roy Rubin reveals what led him to become an advisor on Oro’s board

 Roy also forecasted some major trends in B2B eCommerce.
-While it’s known B2B buyers are adopting the expectations of B2C consumers, it’s critical for platforms to have a personalized customer experience, faster business flows and checkout times, and overall efficient, consumer-oriented environment.
-When discussing the expectations of the B2B buyer, Roy also mentioned the need to have responsive and mobile optimized site design.
+While it’s known B2B buyers are adopting the expectations of B2C consumers, it’s critical for platforms to have a personalized customer experience, faster business flows and checkout times, and overall efficiency, consumer-oriented environment.
+When discussing the expectations of the B2B buyer, Roy also mentioned the need to have a responsive and mobile-optimized site design.